Élie Okobo: ASVEL (2021–2022)

-On July 10, 2021, Okobo signed a one year deal with French powerhouse ASVEL of the LNB Pro A and the EuroLeague.
+On July 10, 2021, Okobo signed a one-year deal with French powerhouse ASVEL of the LNB Pro A and the EuroLeague.
 On February 2, 2022, he was ruled out for six weeks after undergoing surgery on a shoulder cyst.

 Okobo helped ASVEL win its 21st LNB Pro A championship and was named the Finals MVP, after helping the team defeat Monaco 3–2 in the league Finals.
 He scored 20 points, 7 rebounds and 9 assists in the decisive Game 5 overtime win.

-AS Monaco Basket (2022–present)
+AS Monaco (2022–present)

-On July 15, 2022, he has signed with AS Monaco of the LNB Pro A.
+On July 15, 2022, he signed with AS Monaco of the LNB Pro A. On April 22, 2023, Okobo won the French Basketball Cup with Monaco, the first in the team's history.
+He was named the Cup Final MVP after he had 20 points, 6 rebounds and 7 assists in the final against his former team ASVEL.

+In the 2024–25 EuroLeague, Okobo and Monaco surprisingly advanced to the final of the Final Four, becoming the first French team in 32 years to reach the European final.
+In the final, however, Monaco lost to Fenerbahçe to finish as runners-up.

 National team career

 Okobo was a member of the French under-20 national basketball team, making his first international appearance at the 2016 FIBA Europe Under-20 Championship in Finland.
 He had his best performance of the event on July 23, 2017, notching 23 points, 7 rebounds, and 4 steals in a 74–60 victory over Finland.
 He was the third-leading scorer at the tournament, averaging 18.9 points, 3.9 rebounds, 1.6 assists, and 1.9 steals per game, shooting .429 from the three-point line.
 He also played with France's Under-20 junior national team, at the 2017 FIBA Europe Under-20 Championship, where he won a bronze medal.
 He averaged 12.3 points, 3.3 rebounds, and 4.0 assists per game at the tournament.

+He represented France at EuroBasket 2025, leading the French team with 5.0 assists per game to the quarterfinals.